 As always, you will want to follow the SMART goal framework.
 Goals that are Specific, Measurable, Achievable, Relevant, and Time-bound will lay out a process that ensures your goals are actionable, measurable, and able to keep you motivated.

-And just remember to review your progress on a regular basis to ensure you maintain that momentum that you started with.
+And just remember to review your SMART goals for work and your progress on a regular basis to ensure you maintain that momentum that you started with.
 Being able to see some results from your hard work will keep you on track to achieving your goals.